WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

  - **Commit** - A commit is a specific revision or a version of a repository. e.g. r211196 of WebKit.
  - **Committer** - A committer is the author of the change in a given repository for a specific commit. e.g. the author of r211196 in WebKit is Ryosuke Niwa.
  - **Builder** - Like a builder in buildbot, a builder submits data points to the dashboard in terms of a sequence of builds.
 For example, a builder named "El Capitan MacBookAir7,1" may submit data points for benchmarks ran on MacBookAir7,1 with El Capitan.
- - (Build) **Slave** - Like a buildlsave in buildbot, a slave is a physical machine that submit data points to the dashboard. e.g. it could be a bot205 which submits data points as either "El Capitan MacBookAir7,1" or "Sierra MacBookAir7,1".
+ - (Build) **Worker** - Like a buildlsave in buildbot, a worker is a physical machine that submit data points to the dashboard. e.g. it could be a bot205 which submits data points as either "El Capitan MacBookAir7,1" or "Sierra MacBookAir7,1".
  - **Build** - A build represents a set of data points reported by a specific builder. e.g. "El Capitan MacBookAir7,1" may report Speedometer score along with its subtests' results.
 All those data points being to a single build.
 This is a different concept from a build of software.
 A single build of WebKit, for example, could be ran on multiple builders (e.g. one MacBookAir and another MacBookPro) to generate two builds in the dashboard.
  - **Bug Tracker** - A bug or an issue tracking tool such as Bugzilla and Radar.
  - **Bug** - A bug number associated with a particular bug tracker.